CHIANTI CLASSICO RIS. "GROSSO SANESE"

 Tasting Notes: Ruby red with garnet highlights.
 It offers an olfactory range composed of floral notes of violet, fruity memories of cherry and plum jam, tertiary references of mint and licorice.
 The taste is elegant and structured, full, fragrant and vibrant, with tannins that are still energetic but in the process of being integrated.
 Long and balsamic persistence.

-Description: The Brezza Farm, owner of vineyards in Barolo since 1885, took its name from Giacomo Brezza who, together with his father Antonio, firstly put the wine in the bottle around 1910.
+Description: The Brezza Farm, owner of vineyards in Barolo since 1885, took its name from Giacomo Brezza who, together with his father Antonio, first put the wine in the bottle around 1910.
 Currently the company is run in certified organic farming by the fourth generation.
-The company philosophy consists in producing single-variety wines taking care of the vineyard in the best possible way with appropriate pruning and careful thinning.
-The use of green manure and composting is practiced which enhance the vitality of the soil and light machinery is used that reduce compaction and fuel consumption.
+The company philosophy consists in producing single-variety wines, taking care of the vineyard in the best possible way with appropriate pruning and careful thinning.
+The use of green manure and composting is practiced which enhances the vitality of the soil and light machinery is used that reduces compaction and fuel consumption.
 This meticulous care for the vines, with appropriate pruning, has kept them in excellent health so that some strains have reached the venerable age of 70 years.
 In the cellar they work with a light hand, temperature control and spontaneous fermentations.
 Aging for the wines that need it is traditional, in large Slavonian oak barrels, with the staves bent on fire but not toasted.
 Wines that are aged in wood are neither filtered or clarified.
 Ten years ago, the company decided to use an innovative glass stopper for the closure of a large quantity of their bottles which, in their opinion, provides greater guarantees in respect of the typical characteristics of their wines.